There are no positions available at this time.

 Intern candidates must possess excellent oral and written communications skills, the ability to work on Mac and PC platforms with standard office applications/programs, familiarity with the area(s) to which they apply, and the necessary temperament to work cooperatively with other team members in a creative, dynamic, and fast-paced environment.

-The program generally follows the university semester schedule (with the exception of project-based assignments) while the exact terms are considered case-by-case and determined by the intern, her or his supervisor, and the program managers.
+The program generally follows the university semester schedule, while the exact terms are considered case-by-case and determined by the intern, her or his supervisor, and the program managers.
 For those seeking academic credit, the necessary documents must be supplied prior to the start of the internship term.
-All internships are a minimum of 15 hours per week, for 10 weeks.
-Additionally, interns at CAM must be available for at least three evening or weekend events during their term.
+All internships are a minimum of 12 hours per week, for 10 weeks, and interns must be available for at least three evening or weekend events during their term.
+(CAM requires at least 15 hours per week, excluding the three required events.)